bible verses about using god for personal gain

 Finally, remember that when it comes to using God for personal gain, it’s important to understand that He does not exist solely for our benefit.
 He wants us to focus on loving Him unconditionally and living according to His will instead of trying to manipulate Him into giving us what we want.

-See also bible verses about being like jesus
+See also bible verses about beauty of woman

 Advantages of Not Using God for Personal Gain